tommcdo/vim-centaur/README.md

 ===========

 Centaur.vim defines a Vim operator to vertically center the block of lines defined by a motion command on the screen.
-That is, the mathing lines will be scrolled nicely into view.
+That is, the matching lines will be scrolled nicely into view.

 For example, to vertically center a paragraph, you'd type `gzip` (`gz`